chriotte/Open_Health_Data_Analysis/README.md

 Handles connections to the Fitbit API, through the [Python Fitbit](https://github.com/orcasgit/python-fitbit) project.

 #### Other
-1. readAppleHealth.py
+1. Apple - readAppleHealth.py
 Converts data from Apple Health to a pandas dataframe.
 Based on this [Github Repository](https://gist.github.com/thomaswilley/5079f1106b1ddf2c71b6)
-2. get_yolanda.py
+2. Yolanda - get_yolanda.py
 Imports and plots data from exported .csv from Yolanda smart scales
 3. EliteHRV
-This script has been moved to a [seperate repo](https://github.com/chriotte/EliteHRV_to_dataframe).
+This script is maintained in a [seperate repo](https://github.com/chriotte/EliteHRV_to_dataframe).
 Reads and plots RR intervals from EliteHRV

-## Getting Started
+## Getting Started with Fitbit code

 UPDATE: use this tutorial to get keys from Fitbit https://towardsdatascience.com/collect-your-own-fitbit-data-with-python-ff145fa10873